|

 can be very liberating!

-seen as significant since we hope to recruit younger members!
+be seen as significant since we hope to recruit younger members!

 What would you say to persuade young adults to have a go at choral